waywardgeek/sonic/doc/index.md

 me at <waywardgeek@gmail.com>.
 One user was concerned about patents.
-I believe the sonic algorithms do not violate any patents, as most of it is very old, based on [PICOLA](http://keizai.yokkaichi-u.ac.jp/~ikeda/research/picola.html), and the new parts, for greater than 2X speed up, is clearly a capability most developers ignore, and would not bother to patent.
+I believe the sonic algorithms do not violate any patents, as most of it is very old, based on [PICOLA](http://keizai.yokkaichi-u.ac.jp/~ikeda/research/picola.html), and the new part, for greater than 2X speed up, is clearly a capability most developers ignore, and would not bother to patent.
 I will not file any patents on sonic algorithms, leaving the algorithms free for you to use.